arhakim/profile/docs/education.md

 ## Bachelor Of Information System - Universitas Terbuka | 2025 - present
 - Continue learning formal education in the field of Information System
-- Focus  on  courses:  System  Analysis  and  Design,  Advanced  Database  Management,  and  Enterprise  System Integration
+- Focus  on  courses:  System  Analysis  and  Design,  Business Process Analysis,  and  Enterprise  System Integration
 - Take  this  education  while  staying  active  as  a  professional  to  complete  practical  experiences  with  strong theoretical foundations

 ## Diploma Of Management Information System - Politeknik Telkom, Bandung | 2010